 “JoeShows” became a tradition in Kingston, headlining famous friends, but also introducing fresh local talent.

-Wally’s networking quickly led him to the Boys and Girls Club location in the former Robert Meek School as a temporary location for the library, but the search for a free-standing location continued.
+Wally’s networking quickly led him to the former Robert Meek School as a temporary location for the library, but the search for a free-standing location continued.
 In October 2001, the first instrument loans were made, from the basement of the Robert Meek building.
 Our first librarian was local musician Mariko (“Muddy”) Ohtake.
 A “Grand Opening” on Sunday April 28th 2002 featured new musicians who had borrowed instruments from the library along with another newcomer, Serena Ryder.

 Local music stores, supportive of the concept from the beginning, restrung guitars and made repairs to instruments as needed.